ibpsa/project1-wp-2-1-cim-gis/content/Home.md

 A further example is the development of a new workflow for the preparation of large (thousands to tens of thousands of buildings) urban scenes for simulation using the CitySim+ urban enery simulation engine.
-Open source translators and workflows for district energy simulations can be recognized as some of the outputs for this work package.
+Open source translators and workflows for district energy simulations can be recognized as some of the outputs for this work package.</center>

-How to cite this page: BauSIM-Paper
+How to cite this page:
+Avichal Malhotra, Julian Bischof, James Allan, James O'Donnell, Thomas Schweiger, Joachim Benner, Gerald Schweiger (2020).
+A Review on country specific data availability and acquision techniques for city quarter information modelling for building energy analysis.
+In proceedings of the 8th German-Austrian IBPSA Conference BauSIM 2020: September 23th - September 25th / Publisher TU Graz.